 Gari Melcher Home & Studio, 224 Washington St, Fredericksburg

-Registration will open in 2025.
+Registration is open now.
 Click on the MGACRA Home Page for more information

 8 and 22 April: MGs Offering Classes through Fredericksburg Parks and Rec https://www.fredericksburgva.gov/1994/Parks-Recreation-Events.
 This year we are planning Afternoon Walks through Cossey Park Arboretum.
 Open to All Ages Master Gardeners will lead tours to showcase the flowering shrubs and trees this spring at Cossey Park Arboretum.
 Immediately following the walks there will be short talks in the park on different horticultural topics pertinent to spring gardening.
 Dress for the weather/being outdoors and wear comfortable shoes.
 Location: Cossey Park Arboretum, 1601 Kenmore Avenue, Fredericksburg, 22401.
 Adjacent to Fredericksburg Dog Park and Community Garden.
 Deadline to register: Wednesday before each session Instructor: Master Gardeners